Member Resources

 Important Documents

-Current Agreement & MOA
+Current Contract & MOA’s

 This document outlines the principles and foundations by which our union is governed.
+This document does not yet reflect the changes recently voted on by membership.

 This document outlines salary grades and steps for our members.
 Members receive yearly step increases on the anniversary of their hire date for their current position.
 This can also be found on the City’s website.
-Please note that this pay scale does not include the 2023-2027 contract rates.

 PSA Pay Scale